Eng-Mohamed-Maged/ATMEGA32-AVR-Drivers_Projects/02- ATMEGA32-AVR-Projects/01- NTI_SEVEN_SEGMENT_TEST/README.md

-# ATMEGA32-AVR KEYPAD DRIVER Testing
+# ATMEGA32-AVR-DIO-SEVEN-SEGMENT Testing
-Testing KEYPAD Driver by using SEVEN-SEGMENT
+Testing DIO Driver by using 4 SEVEN-SEGMENT

 # Table of Contents
 - Introduction